Skip to main content

 })();

-Once you have that piece of information you can very easily generate the final URL, maybe something along the lines of:
+Once you have that piece of information, you can generate the final URL.
+Something along these lines:

 require('dotenv').config();